devLur/PoeticPulse/doc/arc42/04_solution_strategy.md

 Wiremock is used to mock services to decrease dependency on external services.

 **Postman Collections**
-Postman Collection test runs are used to measure the response time.
-If the response time is not acceptable for a live demonstration (greater than 2 sec), the test fails.
+Postman Collections can be used to measure the response time.

 **Artillery**
 Artillery is used to do a performance test to measure the systems performance under load.

-**Selenium**
-Selenium is used to automate browser interactions with the frontend application.